gordonwatts/xaod_usage/_sources/intro.md

 - Basic knowledge of the ATLAS xAOD data model
 - The names of the xAOD collections you are interested in, etc.

+This is under rapid development, no review has been done, etc. etc.

 ## Typed?

 Normally, one does not think of Python as a `typed` language, like C++ or many other languages.